pmaji/data-science-toolkit/hypothesis-tests/ks_test.md

 final_gb_df <- final_df %>%
   dplyr::filter(country == 'GB')

-# setting maxprint options so the lists we show next will print full
+# setting maxprint options so the lists we show next will print in full
 options(max.print=50)

 # then we print out the crosstab for each country's campaigns by category